Zest-studi-o/Gamer-Quiz/README.md

 ![Game select](docs/features/feature-game-select.png)

-  * If the user clicks on play, this page will open
+  * If the user clicks on the play button, this page will open
   * The user can select the level of difficulty for the quiz (easy, medium or hard).
 ---